 Life, Religion and Ethics (LRE)

-Intent: The Big Ideas in LRE at Atherton High
+Intent: The Big Ideas in LRE at AHS

-A curriculum that strives to contribute to a pupil’s spiritual, moral, social, and cultural development; to equip pupils with the knowledge and skills to engage with religious, ethical issues and worldviews; developing a sound knowledge and understanding of a variety of religious, and non-religious, traditions and cultures.
+The LRE curriculum strives to contribute to the spiritual, moral, social, and cultural development of pupils; to equip pupils with the knowledge and skills to engage with religious, ethical, and philosophical questions and worldviews; developing a sound knowledge of a variety of religious, non-religious traditions and cultures.

 - Develop knowledge of world religious, and non-religious, beliefs and traditions